Introduction to Fuzzy Logic System

 - Evaluate the result from the membership function

-- Combine all the result obtained from the Individual Ruleset
+- Combine all the results obtained from the Individual Ruleset

 - Convert the output fuzzy set into Crisp input(Defuzzification)

 Application of Fuzzy Logic System

 Fuzzy Logic is being adopted across all major industries, but Automotive remains the major adopters.
 A few of its applications are listed below:

 - Nissan is using Fuzzy Logic to control the braking system in case of a hazard.
 Fuzzy Logic uses inputs like speed, acceleration, momentum to decide on brakes intensity.